Woodlands Road tram stop: Closure

-These two new tram stops replaced Woodlands Road station, which was closed on 16 December 2013; the decision provoked some opposition from local residents who campaigned to retain the station.
+These two new tram stops replaced Woodlands Road station, which was closed on 16 December 2013, despite receiving some opposition from local residents who had campaigned to retain the station.

 Services

 Woodlands Road was located on the Bury Line with trams towards Bury stopping every 6 minutes between 9:59 am and 4 pm, Mondays to Fridays. with no weekend or evening service.
 This was due to the opening of the nearby Abraham Moss Metrolink station further north along the Bury line.

 Connecting bus routes

 Woodlands Road was a Metrolink station that was not served by any bus service.
 The nearest bus services were the 151, 156 and 165 on Hazelbottom Road or Smedley Road and the 88, 89 and 135 on Cheetham Hill Road.